Social responsibility in postgraduate research

 Social responsibility describes the way we are making a difference to the social and economic well-being of our communities and wider society through our teaching, research and public events and activities.

 Social responsibility is one of our three core strategic goals, sitting equally alongside our commitment to world-class research, and outstanding learning and student experience.

 Our research makes a positive difference to society.
 From cancer to climate change, from inequalities to energy, we tackle the world’s greatest challenges through our research.
 There are many examples of how our research is making a difference.

 Through engaging with people at events we harness our knowledge and resources for the benefit of our communities.
-Many of these activities take place at our cultural institutions – Manchester Museum, the Whitworth, Jodrell Bank Discovery Centre and The John Rylands Library – with many more taking place both on and off campus.
+Many of these activities take place at our cultural institutions – Manchester Museum, the Whitworth, Jodrell Bank Discovery Centre and The John Rylands Research Institute and Library – with many more taking place both on and off campus.
 We can support you to get involved in public and community engagement to share your research and work collaboratively to develop your ideas.